STAIRlab/opensees-gallery/content/en/examples/FrameCircle/index.md

     J  &=& 10^{-2} \\
 \end{array}
 $$

-The simulation uses a *single* load step with uniform meshes of 5 and 10 elements for the 2-node and 3-node variants of all formulations investigated by <cite key="perez2024nonlinear"></cite>.
-The solution requires only two iterations for each formulation matching the ideal performance reported by <cite key="simo1986threedimensional"></cite>.
-The tip displacements for the case $\lambda = 1/8$ are collected in below along with the analytic solution of the governing boundary value problem is given by:
+The analytic solution of the governing boundary value problem is given by:

 $$\left\{
   \begin{aligned}